 The Indigenous Artist in Residence program is an opportunity for a local artist to work with the City and bring an Indigenous artistic presence to Victoria.

-Over a two-year term, the selected artist collaborates with the Songhees and Esquimalt Nations, as well as other local artists and organizations.
+Over a two-year term, the selected artist collaborates with the Songhees Nation and the Esquimalt Nation, as well as other local artists and organizations.
 The residency does not have a set theme or direction.
 This gives the artist freedom to shape it based on their own artistic practice.

 Thomas’ passion for Coast Salish art started at an early age.
 As he developed his craft, he was mentored by established artists including the late Delmar Johnnie and Rande Cook.
 His practice is influenced by Vajrayana Buddhist mandalas, Celtic knots and other ancient geometric art traditions.